LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Experiments

 \section{Experiments}

 We conducted extensive experiments with and without LiLAW to comprehensively assess its ability to boost test performance.
-We used H-CAT~\citep{seedat_dissecting_2024}, an API interface for several hardness and data characterization techniques, to study LiLAW.
+We used H-CAT~\citep{seedat_dissecting_2024}, an API interface for several hardness and data characterization techniques.
 We emphasize that our goal is not to achieve state-of-the-art results, but to demonstrate the effectiveness of LiLAW in various settings.

-We also show how the weight functions (2), (3), and (4) change with respect to $\alpha, \beta, \delta$ in Appendix~\ref{supp:derivative}.
-We perform an ablation study on $\alpha,\beta,\delta$ in Appendix~\ref{supp:ablation} to show their necessity in effectively training with LiLAW.
-We also show that training with and without LiLAW share the same time complexity and space complexity in Appendix~\ref{supp:timecomplexity} and Appendix~\ref{supp:spacecomplexity}, respectively.
+We show how the weight functions (2), (3), and (4) change with respect to $\alpha, \beta, \delta$ in~\ref{supp:derivative}.
+We also show that training with and without LiLAW share similar time complexity in~\ref{supp:timecomplexity} and space complexity in~\ref{supp:spacecomplexity} with minimal overhead for one additional backward pass on the validation mini-batch after every training mini-batch.
+We also extend LiLAW to be used for multi-label classification in~\ref{sec:multilabel} and regression in~\ref{sec:regression}.
+We compare the three formulations in~\ref{comparison}.